didomi/challenges/backend/README.md

 ## Delivery

-Your application can be sent to us as a GitHub repository (in which case you are welcome to fork this repository) or as a compressed archive containing all the deliverables.
+Your application can be sent to us as a GitHub repository or as a compressed archive containing all the deliverables.

 # The challenge